-- 4.30 In summary, to calculate WPI for radiculopathy (as per definition) following spinal surgery: - select the appropriate DRE category from Table 15-3, 15-4 or 15-5 - select the base WPI value from Table 15-3, 15-4 or 15-5 and add the impact on the worker's ADL (1-3% WPI) - if DRE category III or IV, select the modifiers from Table 4.2 below.
-If there are multiple applicable modifiers within Table 4.2, these are added together - combine this value from Table 4.2 with the determined DRE plus ADL category to determine the final WPI.
+- 4.29 In summary, to calculate WPI for radiculopathy (as per definition) present following spinal surgery: - select the appropriate DRE category from Table 15-3, 15-4 or 15-5 - determine the WPI value within the allowed range in Table 15-3, 15-4 or 15-5 according to the impact on the worker's activities of daily living - if DRE category III or IV select the modifiers from Table 4.2 below.
+If there are multiple applicable modifiers within Table 4.2, these are added together - combine this value from Table 4.2 with the selected value from the appropriate DRE category to determine the final WPI.